anilmainali/word-processing/README.md

 Here are mine.

 ## File name version control
-Word has its own versioning (in the Review tab) because it's just too scary to look into the complex markup under the Print view.
+Word has its own versioning (in the Review tab) as it's just too scary to look into the complex markup under the Print view.
 So I prefer to use file names as version control.

-In file names I've learned to never use spaces to avoid other mangling them.
+In file names I've learned not to use spaces in order to avoid confusion.
 The format of a file name:

    ```